sql-machine-learning/elasticdl/elasticdl/doc/worker_optimization_design.md

 1. Add prerequisite:
     * The master knows the type of the job from user provided arguments.
 Add an extra argument for the job type in worker initialization.
     * Add `dataset_fn` in model_zoo examples.
-2. Support training-only with unified dataset.
+2. Support training-only with a shared dataset.
     * If the job type is not training-only, keep use the legacy code.
 3. Add evaluation-only, predict-only support.
 4. Support training-with-evaluation.